 sudo apt-get update && \ sudo apt-get install -y \ libxcb-icccm4 \ libxcb-image0 \ libxcb-keysyms1 \ libxcb-randr0 \ libxcb-render-util0 \ libxcb-xinerama0 \ libxcb-xfixes0

 Now we’re ready to install Autopilot on both the Pilot and Terminal devices.
 Follow the same instructions on both the Pi and the computer.

-If you’re just taking a look at Autopilot, the easiest way to get started is to install with pip!
+If you’re just taking a look at Autopilot, the easiest way to get started is to install it from PyPI!

 pip3 install auto-pi-lot

-If you want to start writing your own experiments and tinkering with Autopilot, we strongly recommend forking the repository and developing directly in the library so your gorgeous insights can be integrated later.
+If you want to start writing your own experiments and tinkering with Autopilot, suggest you clone or fork the repository .
+One of the design goals of autopilot is to minimize the distinction between “developer” and “user,” so we like to encourage people to get their hands dirty with the source so your wonderful work can be integrated later.

-Clone the repository and install an “editable” version with -e, this makes it so python uses the source code in your cloned repository, rather than from the system/venv libraries.:
+Install with pip - install an “editable” version with -e, this makes it so python uses the source code in your cloned repository, rather than from the system/venv libraries:

 Depending on your permissions, eg. if you are not installing to a virtual environment, you may get a permissions error and need to install with the